SciGaP/DEPRECATED-PHP-Reference-Gateway/tests/seleniumjava/README.txt

 		i.
 Project Name
 		ii.
 Project Description
 		iii.Experiment Name Extension
 2. In the config file change the path of the input files for the applications.
-3. Execution order of the scripts
+The static part of the path is in the config file and the varying part is in each test class
+4. Execution Steps
 		i.
 CreateUserLogin.java - If you don't have a user already ii.
-CreateModifySearchProject.java - Create A Project, Modify and Search for the Project iii.Run Experiment creation scripts at your prefered sequence iV.
-At the end run the SearchProjectExp.java to view your experiments (For the ease you can create all your experiments under one Project)
+In UserLogin class change the username and password to your own username and password iii.CreateModifySearchProject.java - Create A Project, Modify and Search for the Project iV.
+Run Experiment creation scripts at your prefered sequence
+		V.	At the end run the SearchProjectExp.java to view your experiments (For the ease you can create all your experiments under one Project)
-		V.	UserLogout.java
+		VI.
+UserLogout.java
-4. UserLogin is not executable alone
+5. UserLogin is not executable alone
 ###########################################################################